HardlyDifficult/Crypto/Tutorials/Decentraland/JukeBox.md

 npm install -g decentraland
 ```

-This command is only run once per machine.
+#### `npm install -g`

+This will install a Node.js package.
+Using `-g` installs it once for the machine (vs the default of installing packages per-project).

 ##  Create a Project

+With a cmd prompt in the project's directory, run:

 ```
 dcl init
 ```

-Start with a 'basic' scene for this tutorial.
+Start with a `basic` scene for this tutorial.

 #### `dcl`

-`dcl` is the command for the 'decentraland' SDK.
+`dcl` is the command for the Decentraland SDK that we installed above.

 #### `init`

-`dcl init` will ask a series of questions to configure a project template you can then build from.
+`dcl init` will ask a series of questions to configure a project template that you can then build from.

 ## Start the Game